hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 127.0.0.1  ansible_connection=localhost
 ```

-T﻿he conf folder hosts configuration files in a jinja format.
+T﻿he **conf** folder hosts configuration files in a jinja format.
 Once expanded, the resulting files will be used by relevant workshops.

 A﻿s part of the refacturing work to open source the project, we reaaranged the different scripts locations.
 We have created an install folder to handle the different installation scripts either from a Jupyterhub 's perpective or from an appliance 's standpoint too.

 We separated the Workshops related scripts from the pure system ones.
-When one creates a workshop, one needs to provide a series of notebooks and in some cases some scripts to manage the creation, setup of a related appliance along with additional scripts to manage its lifecycle in the overall workshops-on-Demand architecture (Create, Cleanup, Reset scripts at deployment or Cleanup times).e
+When one creates a workshop, one needs to provide a series of notebooks and in some cases some scripts to manage the creation, setup of a related appliance along with additional scripts to manage its lifecycle in the overall workshops-on-Demand architecture (Create, Cleanup, Reset scripts at deployment or Cleanup times).
+These scripts need to be located in the script folder.
+On the other hand, the system scripts are located in the sys folder.

 T﻿here are two types of activities that can occur on the backend server: punctual or regular.
 The punctual activity is one that is performed once every now and then.
 The regular one is usually set up on the backend server as a cron job.
 Sometimes however, one of these cron tasks can be forced manually if necessary.
 One the main scheduled task is the 'deliver' task.
 I will explain it later on in this chapter.
 I will start now by explaining an important possible punctual task, the update of the backend server.